ahmedelalfiee/EpilepsyClassification/README.md

 This project trains various classifiers and compare between their accuracies to detect mild epileptic from severe epileptic patients.

 # Dataset
-Our dataset contain 500 Epilepsy patients with 4095 channels of their EEG signal.
+Our dataset EEG-data contains 500 Epilepsy patients with 4095 channels of their EEG signal.
 Which ranged from class 1 to 5 according totheir severity of epilepsy level.
 We will focus only on class 3 and class 4 (mild and severe epilepsy).

 # Methodologies
 ## Extracting features